topel-research-group/AlleleIsoformSpecificExpression/04_VariantCalling/README.md

    frequency distribution (Supplementary Fig. 1) of all the variants in each respective sample."
 * The Hoguin et al. paper also includes a formula for calculating average percent allele frequency and average allele expression bias per gene, so will need to check this formula

+After checking the Hoguin et al. paper and checking variant depths for P18257_101, not sure that I can use their logic
+* There appears to be a peak of DP:2 in the data!
+* May have to use an arbitrary value...

 ###################